TV Parental Guidelines: Design

-For the first 15 seconds of every rated program lasting a half-hour or less, a large rating icon appears in the upper-left hand corner of the screen; previously this had a common design using a universal icon, but now often goes with a network's branding and design language or, for some streaming services like Netflix, HBO Max and Disney+, merely denotes the rating and details of mature material in a program in a straight line of text.
+For the first 15 seconds of every rated program lasting a half-hour or less, a large rating icon appears in the upper-left hand corner of the screen; previously this had a common design using a universal icon (a square accompanied by rating text rendered in Franklin Gothic type until August 1997 and Helvetica thereafter), but now often goes with a network's branding and design language or, for some streaming services like Netflix, HBO Max and Disney+, merely denotes the rating and details of mature material in a program in a straight line of text.
 The icon was much smaller until June 2005 and only appeared on-screen for 7.5 seconds.
 For every rated program running an hour or longer, a rating appears in the upper-left hand corner of the television screen at the beginning of each half-hour.
 Starting in June 2005, many networks now display the ratings after every commercial break, in addition to the beginning of the program.
-Ratings icons formerly appeared in the 4:3 safe area, even with a 16:9 HD-designed presentation, but have moved into the top-left corner of the 16:9 picture as time has gone on.
+Ratings icons formerly appeared in the 4:3 safe area, even with a 16:9 HD-designed presentation, but have since gravitated to the corner of the 16:9 picture.